Best Soundbars For The Money (2017 Reviews Guide)

 Moreover, it also has NFC compatibility and built-in Bluetooth or wireless streaming from Bluetooth-enabled devices.
 The soundbar is compatible with DTS/Dolby Digital, DTS HD/Dolby Digital + and LPCM formats and doesn’t support DTS HD-Master Audio and Dolby TrueHD which are supported by Blu-ray players.

-If we talk about the reviews, a large number of users suggest that the performance of this soundbar is not that impressive, especially while playing lower mids and ends.
+If we talk about the reviews, a large number of users suggest that the performance of this soundbar is little unimpressive, especially while playing lower mids and ends.
 On the other hand, it does offer a wide-range of connectivity options.

 Tony F, a Verified Buyer of this soundbar sums up the performance of this soundbar with his review which reads, ‘’The Sony HT-CT780 is undoubtedly an impressive audio accessory, but as an audiophile who likes to play multiple genres, it is very much evident that the soundbar struggles with some genres while other are crystal clear and loud’’.